djalbat/reaction-with-style/README.md

 }
 ```
 Here you pass `this` to the `retrieveClassName()` function.
-Now you can extend the component thus:
+Now you can extend it:

 ```js
 const MainButton = withStyle(Button)`